Since 2017

 Step 7

-8. Transfer the paste to a thick-bottomed pot.
+8. Transfer the mass to a thick-bottomed pot.

 Step 8

-9. Place over medium heat; heat while stirring constantly to prevent scorching.
+9. Place it over medium heat and begin warming it, stirring constantly.

 Step 9